-The green hills of Nepal are popular for hiking.
-Hiking trips provide you with spectacular views of the mountains and the deep valleys, as well as a chance to become acquainted with the Nepali people’s lifestyle, their art, architecture and cultural traditions.
+Hiking in Nepal trips provide you with spectacular views of the mountains and the deep valleys, as well as a chance to become acquainted with the Nepali people’s lifestyle, their art, architecture and cultural traditions.

 Below are several trails around popular destinations in Nepal to select for your hiking.